timchurchard/kindstat/README.md

 - I made this for my personal amusement!
 - This is not tested with every type of kindle, firmware version, book formats etc.

-Using KRDS [https://www.mobileread.com/forums/showthread.php?t=322172](KRDS Source mobilereads.com) to read extra files like .mbp
+Using KRDS [KRDS Source mobilereads.com](https://www.mobileread.com/forums/showthread.php?t=322172) to read extra files like .mbp

 ## Providing test data